Fannon/mobo/examples/init/field/SCHEMA.md

 # FIELD JSON Schema
 > Read this file online at GitHub: [field/README.md](https://github.com/Fannon/mobo/blob/master/examples/init/field/SCHEMA.md)

+> Refer to the corresponding [README.md](https://github.com/Fannon/mobo/blob/master/examples/init/field/README.md) for a more verbose documentation.

 This file documents all available attributes mobo will use and validate for your fields.

 ## field specific properties